MaxwellKnight/clarity/README.md

 # Personal Finance App

 Welcome to the Personal Finance App project!
-This is a web application developed using TypeScript and React to help you manage your personal finances effectively.
+This is an ongoing web application developed using TypeScript and React to help you manage your personal finances effectively.

 ![Homepage Screenshot](clarity-screenshot.png)